SchoemanClaudia/TheScoop/TESTING.md

 - A warning encountered when refreshing page in Chrome every now and then, disappears in some instances:
     - `Chrome is moving towards a new experience that allows users to choose to browse without third-party cookies.`
-    - Could be linked to Cloudinary database with storing images, will be looking further into this on next update.
+    - This could be due to Cloudinary sending cookies when pulling images, and will be looking further into this on next update.
     - Article about the warning: https://forums.knack.com/t/reading-cookie-in-cross-site-context-will-be-blocked-in-future-chrome-versions/17689

     ![Chrome warning](static/documentation/testing/warning.webp)